-Svenja Wirries is working on a dissertation on ‘(In)formal care networks in rural areas’.
-Her research focuses on family carers of people in need of care aged 65+ and relief and support options for family carers.
-Svenja Wirries completed a Master's degree in Gerontology at Friedrich-Alexander-Universität Erlangen-Nürnberg and a Bachelor's degree in Social Gerontology at Staatliche Studienakademie Breitenbrunn, BA Sachsen.
-Until 2024, she worked in inpatient integration assistance for people with chronic mental illness, where her research focuses on the compatibility of care and employment as well as support for caring relatives.
+Svenja Wirries is working on a dissertation on "Coping strategies of informal carers in rural areas".
+Her research focuses are on family members caring for people aged 65+ who require care and respite and support options for family carers.
+Svenja Wirries completed a Master's degree in Gerontology at the Friedrich-Alexander University of Erlangen-Nuremberg and a Bachelor's degree in Social Gerontology at the State Study Academy Breitenbrunn, BA Saxony.
+Professionally, she worked until 2024 in inpatient integration assistance for people with chronic mental illness, with her research focusing on the compatibility of care and employment as well as support for family carers.
 Her research interests lie in the areas of ageing, informal care and social policy.

 Contact: svenja.wirries@tu-dortmund.de